monstercat/gologx/readme.md

 Custom logging solution, and associated server for remote consolidation.

+The basic premise is to allow logging not only to std output or local file, but also to a remote host which is queryable by postgres.

+For examples, please see [HostHandlerTest](logxhost/handler-host_test.go) and [GenericHandlerTest](handler_test.go)

 Initialization
 ---
 A `LogHandler` is required and is used to handle logging for the system.